nextcloud/desktop/doc/building.rst

 5. For compilation of the client, follow the :ref:`generic-build-instructions`.

+6. Install the Packages_ package creation tool.

-6. In the build directory, run ``admin/osx/create_mac.sh <build_dir>
+7. In the build directory, run ``admin/osx/create_mac.sh <build_dir>
    <install_dir>``.
 If you have a developer signing certificate, you can specify
    its Common Name as a third parameter (use quotes) to have the package signed automatically.

    .. note:: Contrary to earlier versions, ownCloud 1.7 and later are packaged
              as a ``pkg`` installer.
 Do not call "make package" at any time when compiling for OS X, as this will build a disk image, and will not work correctly.

 Windows Development Build
 -----------------------